SahakyanLab/DNAFragility_ML/README.md

 These versions can be downloaded from the following links:
 * [Non-Coding Variants](https://cancer.sanger.ac.uk/cosmic/download/cosmic/v98/noncodingvariantstsv) as "Cosmic_NonCodingVariants_PROCESSED.tsv"
+* [Coding Variants](https://cancer.sanger.ac.uk/cosmic/download/cosmic/v98/mutantcensus) as "Cosmic_MutantCensus_PROCESSED.tsv"
-* [Cancer Gene Census](https://cancer.sanger.ac.uk/cosmic/download/cosmic/v98/cancergenecensus) as "Cosmic_MutantCensus_PROCESSED.tsv"
+* [Cancer Gene Census](https://cancer.sanger.ac.uk/cosmic/download/cosmic/v98/cancergenecensus) as "Cosmic_CancerGeneCensus_v98_GRCh38.tsv"
 * [Breakpoints](https://cancer.sanger.ac.uk/cosmic/download/cosmic/v98/breakpoints) as "Cosmic_Breakpoints_v98_GRCh38.tsv".
 * [Classification](https://cancer.sanger.ac.uk/cosmic/download/cosmic/v98/classification) as "Cosmic_Classification_v98_GRCh38.tsv"

 Unpack and extract the relevant files.
-Place the contents into [COSMIC/data/](https://github.com/SahakyanLab/DNAFragility_ML/tree/master/COSMIC/data/COSMIC) folder.
+Place the contents into [COSMIC/data/COSMIC/](https://github.com/SahakyanLab/DNAFragility_ML/tree/master/COSMIC/data/COSMIC) folder.
 Please note, we renamed the above first two files with the "PROCESSED" suffix, as the files were very large due to the SNPs, hence, we removed them.
 We suggest you do this too, unless you have sufficient memory to load and process them all.

 ### ClinVar SVs and SNPs
 We obtained SVs and SNPs from the variant_summary.txt.gz file downloaded from the [ClinVar database](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/variant_summary.txt.gz) accessed on December 6<sup>th</sup> in 2023 that had a clinically associated pathogenic or benign label.
 Please note, this file gets updated weekly.